GIF to PNG Converter — Free Online

 About GIF to PNG Conversion

 Converting GIF to PNG sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 GIF files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects PNG.
 The most common triggers for this conversion are uploading to a platform that rejects GIF, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+A GIF is locked to a 256-color palette and only knows fully-on or fully-off transparency, so converting one frame to PNG hands you a true lossless still with smooth 8-bit alpha edges.
+Because GIF is already a palette format, this conversion never throws away photographic detail it didn't have to begin with — it simply lifts the single frame into a cleaner, more editable container.

 Why People Convert GIF to PNG

 There is no single reason to convert GIF to PNG; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept GIF.
 File size is the second: PNG either compresses better (saving bandwidth) or worse (preserving fidelity) than GIF, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain GIF variants, while PNG loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+People reach for GIF-to-PNG when they want to pull one crisp frame out of an animation or a low-color graphic and use it where a static, high-quality image is expected.
+PNG removes the harsh 1-bit transparency fringe and the 256-color ceiling, giving you an asset that drops cleanly onto any background.

 How to Convert GIF to PNG Online